The Scarlet Ibis: Analysis

 The story has been described as "rich in symbolism".
 The scarlet ibis is the main symbol in the story, as is the color red and the ibis in comparison to Doodle as fragile yet majestic.
-The storm is often compared to Doodle's brother because the brother pushed him too hard, much as the storm did with the scarlet ibis.
+The storm is often likened to Brother for pushing the scarlet ibis too hard, and thus forsaking it.
 The story also examines the ambiguous nature of pride: "I did not know then that pride is a wonderful, terrible thing, a seed that bears two vines, life and death."
 Brother acknowledges that pride is wonderful because it has allowed for Doodle to do great and unexpected things but also terrible because his true motivations were not pure and ultimately caused Doodle's death.

 Opera

 The story was developed into an opera by composer Stefan Weisman with librettist David Cote.
 The opera was co-produced by New York City's Beth Morrison Projects and HERE Arts Center in association with American Opera Projects, and premiered in the Prototype Opera Festival on January 8, 2015.
 New York Times critic, David Allen, called the opera "a moving, intense and dignified creation."
 The opera was produced in January 2019 by the Boston Opera Collaborative and February 2019 by the Chicago Opera Theater.